 The ECMA members are companies producing candles in Europe, associations representing the candle industry’s interest at regional level in Europe, as well as entities that supply goods and services to the candle industry.

-ECMA promotes the safe use and enjoyment of candles, increases the knowledge and safety of candles and takes an active role in developing the regulatory and normative environment.
-It helps its members complying with legal, normative and customer-specific requirements and promotes fair competition.
+ECMA promotes the safe use of candles, increases the knowledge and safety of candles and takes an active role in developing the regulatory and standardisation environment.
+ECMA advocates the interests of the industry, represents its membership towards relevant stakeholders and policy makers, assists with legal compliance and customer specific requirements, promotes fair competition and is committed to increase the sustainability aspect of the industry.

 The association has the following major objectives: